Rex Mays

-Rex Houston Mays Jr. (March 10, 1913 – November 6, 1949) was a AAA Championship Car race driver.
-He was a two-time AAA champion and won 8 points-scoring races.
+Rex Houston Mays Jr. (March 10, 1913 – November 6, 1949) was an American racing driver.
+He was a two-time National Champion, won four poles for the Indianapolis 500, and is generally regarded as one of the greatest drivers of his era.

+Racing career

+Mays won regional sprint car championships in the mid-1930s.
 He made his Indianapolis 500 debut in 1934 and won the pole in 1935, 1936, and again in 1940 and finished second, he returned the next year and finished second again.
 Mays won the AAA National Championship in 1940 and 1941.
 However, World War II suspended racing until 1946, denying Mays of what likely would have been the peak of his career.
-After the war, Mays again won the Indy pole in 1948 but was knocked out by a mechanical problem.
+After the war, Mays again won the Indianapolis pole in 1948 but was knocked out by a mechanical problem.

+In a race at Milwaukee, a fellow driver, Duke Dinsmore, was thrown from his car during an incident in the south turn.
+Mays was leading the race and saw Dinsmore's body lying in the middle of the south turn.
+Mays spun his car into the wall, got out of the car, and pulled the unconscious Dinsmore to safety.